Homepage of Yu S. Huang/黄宇.

-In my spare time, I read lavishly to satiate my wide range of interests, Economist, NYT, HBR, Engadget, books about history, leadership1,2,3, economics/business 1,2, fictions1,2, or just anything1.
-I enjoy swimming, riding Original Apex 34, Landyachtz Grom Race, snowboard, and surfing.
+In my spare time, I read broadly, Economist, NYT, HBR, books about history, leadership1,2,3, economics/business 1,2, fictions1,2, or just anything1.
+I love sports that involve elongated boards: surfboards, long skateboards (Original Apex 34, Landyachtz Grom Race, Dinghy), and snowboards.
 Occasionally, I take out my little Ninja 250R for a spin or babysit dogs.

 Contact me by polyactis at gmail dot com.
-I engage social media on a once-a-month basis but feel free to follow me via twitter/google+ and blog.
+I engage social media on a irregular basis but feel free to follow me via twitter.
 For people who are looking for my various log files, please head to the log folder in google doc.